AdobeDocs/photoshop-api-docs/README.md

 - [Release Notes](#release-notes)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# Prerelease Program

+The Photoshop APIs are made available through the Adobe Prelease program.
+For the ability to make API calls we invite you to join the program.

+Please be aware of some aspects of the program.
+For example, you will need to agree to the Adobe Prelease agreement and NDA.
+The APIs are provided for evaluation purposes.
+The current APIs are subject to change.
+You can find more information on the Adobe Prerelease page.

+If you are not currently a member, please sign up at [https://photoshop.adobelanding.com/prerelease-stack/]()

 # Welcome to Photoshop API's!